centrahq/api-documentation/source/guides/plugins/adyen-drop-in.md

 8. Adyen Drop-In will then redirect or post data to `paymentReturnPage` with the information about the payment.
 9. Centra gets an API call to `POST /payment-result` from `paymentReturnPage` to finalize the payment or give back an error message.

+### Flow with customer address filled in before initialization

 If Adyen Drop-In is initiated after customer has filled in their address, the flow looks like this:

 1. Customer fills in address information on the checkout page.